Nursing Home Abuse Lawyers in Jacksonville, FL

 Nursing assistants have been responsible for a great deal of the abuse in nursing homes, much of which results from inadequate screening and training.
 Elderly residents are susceptible to abuse because they are at the mercy of the nursing assistants on site.

 Our attorneys understands how important it is to make sure your loved ones are safe and secure, especially in their elderly age.
-If you or someone you know has suffered an injury or abuse at a nursing home, you may have a case and should consults a nursing home abuse lawyer.
+If you or someone you know has suffered an injury or abuse at a nursing home, you may have a case and should consult a nursing home abuse lawyer.
 Contact Coker Law today to set up a free consultation.